 What are the criteria?

-- A child shouldn't have received a wish from us before or from another wishgranting organisation.
-We're only able to grant one wish for any child.
+- We can only grant one wish for any child, so a child shouldn't have received a wish from us before or from another wish granting organisation.

-- We can accept an application if we receive it on the child's third birthday, or before the day of their 18th birthday.
+- We can accept an application if we receive it on the child's third birthday, or before their 18th birthday.

 How do I refer a child?

 Tell us what your relationship is to the child for more information on how to refer a child to receive a wish.
 Once we receive the referral, we'll contact the child's health or social care professional to confirm whether or not they're eligible for a wish.

 What happens next?

 If the child is eligible for a wish, we'll call the family asking for further information about the child.